VojtaKing/Basic-Physic-in-Rust/README.md

 A minimalistic physics simulation written in Rust using Macroquad.
 This project demonstrates basic gravity, collision detection, and bouncing behavior between a moving object and a player-controlled block.

-🔗 View on GitHub

-✨ Features
+ Features

-🟢 Gravity simulation – The red square accelerates downward over time.
+ Gravity simulation – The red square accelerates downward over time.

-🔵 Collision detection – Axis-aligned bounding box (AABB) collisions with automatic position correction.
+Collision detection – Axis-aligned bounding box (AABB) collisions with automatic position correction.

-⚡ Bounce physics – Objects respond to collisions with a configurable bounce factor.
+Bounce physics – Objects respond to collisions with a configurable bounce factor.

 Platform control – Move the blue square using keyboard input (W, A, S, D).

-🔄 Reset functionality – Reset the red square to its initial position with R.
+ Reset functionality – Reset the red square to its initial position with R.

 🛠️ Usage